a fine day to accept the appointment.

 It is not our place to second guess Him.

-We must pray for courage to accept the appointment to serve Christ and not let our past hold us back from our future and today is a fine day to do just that.
+We must pray for courage to accept the appointment to serve Christ and not let our past hold us back from our future.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson